SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/working-with/follow-ups/follow-ups.md

 | task/todo   |            |          |            | x        | todo list | follow-up w/ no start time | reminder for stuff due by a specific time |
 | call        | x          |          | x          |          | todo list | phone call  |         |

+> [!NOTE]
+> Overdue appointments will by default also appear in the todo list!<br />Logged phone calls will also appear in the calendar.

 ## Follow-ups vs. activities

 Follow-ups are part of a broader group of entities labeled **activities**: